 When it comes to store-bought sauce, one of the top questions that home cooks are asking is… Do you have to cook it before eating it?
 If that’s what you came here to find out, I’ll share my two cents with you in the rest of this post.

 Do you have to cook store-bought pasta sauce?

-Store bought pasta sauce is already cooked and ready to eat, which is why there’s no need to cook it.
-Reheat the sauce before tossing the pasta noodles with it to bring out its best aroma, flavor, and texture.
+Store-bought pasta sauce is already cooked and ready to eat, so there’s no need to cook it.
+Heat the sauce before you toss the pasta with it, so that you bring out its aroma and add depth of flavor.

-The best time to reheat store-bought pasta sauce is while you’re boiling the pasta noodles.
-As soon as the noodles are cooked, you will be able to toss them with the sauce and serve your pasta dish.
+The best time to reheat store-bought pasta sauce is while the pasta is cooking.
+Once the pasta is cooked, you can toss it with the sauce and send your pasta dish to the table.

-To reheat jarred pasta sauce, pour the sauce into a frying pan, placing it on your cooktop over medium-low heat.
-Let the sauce reheat for 10 minutes, stirring it occasionally with a wooden or silicone spatula.
-Avoid using a fork or a steel spatula as you risk scratching and damaging the surface of your frying pan.
+To reheat pasta sauce from a jar, pour the sauce into a pan and place it on the stove over medium-low heat.
+Let the sauce simmer slowly for 10 minutes, stirring occasionally with a spoon.
+Avoid using a fork or spatula; you may scratch and damage your skillet’s surface.

 Pasta sauce, tomato- and cream-based, is reheated when it has reached a temperature of 165°F (74°C).
 Though some bloggers advise you to use a food thermometer to measure the exact temperature of your pasta sauce as it reheats, if you ask me that’s overkill.
 As a rule of thumb, 10 minutes on medium-low heat will get you there on most cooktops.

 If you have leftover store-bought pasta sauce, don’t keep it at room temperature.
 Leaving food out at room temperature can cause bacteria and mold to grow to dangerous levels that can cause foodborne illness.